361-Page Multi-Location Dental WordPress Rebuild, Shipped to Spec — White-Label Delivery for a US Marketing Agency

 The principle behind this is simple: on a rebuild, the spec is the contract between the agency and its client.
 A dev team’s job is to protect that contract, not to edit it.

 3. Crawl-based verification, not “looks fine to me”.
 Before DNS cutover, we ran Screaming Frog on the old production site and the staging rebuild side-by-side.
 Status codes, broken links, redirect chains, meta-tag differences — every delta reconciled against the agency’s spec.
-The 117 redirect mappings in the workbook’s redirect tab were verified destination-by-destination: an old /redwood-city-ca/cosmetic-dental-services/ path had to land on /redwood-city/cosmetic-dentistry/, not on the Sunnyvale equivalent.
+We verified the 117 redirect mappings in the workbook’s redirect tab destination-by-destination: an old /redwood-city-ca/cosmetic-dental-services/ path had to land on /redwood-city/cosmetic-dentistry/, not on the Sunnyvale equivalent.
 A second crawl after go-live confirmed every internal link resolved on the live domain.

 Results

-The outcome, restated plainly: the agency’s spec was implemented as written, inside the scoped hours, on the cutover day.
+The upshot: we implemented the agency’s spec as written, inside the scoped hours, on the cutover day.
 A retained engagement tail across the following three months confirms the build held its shape under post-launch attention.

 Operational Integrity at handoff

 The QA pass on staging ran Site Checker — which flagged broken phone links on location pages and caught a missing URL in the crawl and absent H1 tags on /office-tour/ and multiple dental service pages — every finding logged to the shared backlog and resolved before the build was submitted.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the clean-slate bar we require before sign-off.
+The agency’s own tooling and process ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.

 Process